Sahil2055/Student_Score_Predictor/README.md

 - A passion for data! ✨

 ### Step 1: Set Up the Environment

 First, clone this repository and set up the Python environment.

-1. Clone the repository to your computer
-   -   `git clone <your-github-repo-link>`
+-   Clone the repository to your computer: `git clone <your-github-repo-link>`

--   2. Navigate into the project directory
+-   Navigate into the project directory: `cd student-score-prediction`
-`cd student-score-prediction`

--   3. Create and activate a virtual environment python -m venv .venv
+-   Create and activate a virtual environment:
-# On Windows: .venv\Scripts\activate
+    -   On Windows: `.venv\Scripts\activate`
-# On macOS/Linux: source .venv/bin/activate
+    -   On macOS/Linux: `source .venv/bin/activate`

 -   4. Install all the necessary libraries pip install -r requirements.txt